Physics-50/Module-2/docs/week2.md

 <br>

-Before moving on take a moment to consider how to calculate the uncertainty in the wavelength.
+Before moving on, take a moment to consider how to calculate the uncertainty in the wavelength.
 Before completing the following mini-question you may find it helpful to review the [video on how to propagate uncertainties](https://physics-50.github.io/Module-1/helpful-guidance) from module 1.

 -----------